katiesandford/text-search/README.md

-# text-search
+# Text search algorithm
-A simple text search algorthim
+A simple text search algorthim in Python, that doesn't use extended language functionalities / libraries.

 ##  Requirements
 - Python 3